stormasm/nunotes/README.md

 ### How data in nushell gets printed out via the repl

-This shows [table](https://github.com/nushell/nushell/blob/main/crates/nu-command/src/viewers/table.rs) is the main default command of how data gets printed.
+* This shows [table](https://github.com/nushell/nushell/blob/main/crates/nu-command/src/viewers/table.rs) is the main default command of how data gets printed.
+* The table command uses the nu-table crate which calls into [tabled](https://github.com/zhiburt/tabled)

 If you don't want to see the output via table simply run this command